juliantom/Pangenomes_of_the_Human_Oral_Microbiome/workflow/pangenome_construction_hmt/README.md

 # 🧬 Pangenome Analysis Workflow

 > ⚠️ **WARNING: HIGH RESOURCE USAGE** ⚠️<br>
-> This workflow is **computationally intensive**.
-Thread allocation is dynamic, and tasks like ANI calculation, dereplication, pangenome construction, and phylogenomics can saturate your CPU and RAM.<br>
+> This workflow is **computationally intensive**.<br>
+> Thread allocation is dynamic, and tasks like ANI calculation, dereplication, pangenome construction, and phylogenomics can saturate your CPU and RAM.<br>
 > On a high-resource machine (e.g., 112 threads, 3 TB RAM), **Snakemake may launch all threads simultaneously if not properly configured**, which can lead to system instability.<br>
 > Always test with a **subset of taxa** before running the full workflow. **Adjust threads** in `config_group_threads.yaml` as needed.<br>